Udaynath03/IQ-Code-Generator-/README.md

 # IQ Code Generator | Create Free, Unlimited QR Codes

 Generate static and dynamic QR codes online for free!
 Easily create QR codes for URLs, text, images, and more.
-Personalize your design with custom logos and colors, then download in crystal-clear quality to meet your needs.
+You can personalize your design with custom logos and colors, then download in crystal-clear quality to meet your needs.

-<h3><a href="https://www.iqcodegenerator.com/">➤ ►🌍📺📱👉 IQ Code Generator</a></h3>
+<h3><a href="https://www.iqcodegenerator.com/">➤ ►🌍📺📱👉 QR Code Generator</a></h3>

 iq code generator